-Avoided emissions from indigenous peoples’ forest tenure are set at 281.1 tons of carbon dioxide-equivalent per hectare, based on meta-analysis of 20 data points from 6 sources.
+Avoided emissions from indigenous peoples’ forest tenure are set at 281.1 metric tons of carbon dioxide-equivalent per hectare, based on meta-analysis of 20 data points from six sources.

-It is assumed that any costs of indigenous peoples’ forest tenure (e.g. carbon payments or payment for ecosystem services) are borne at a government or non-governmental organization (NGO) level.
-Drawdown land solutions only model costs that are incurred at the landowner or manager level.
+It is assumed that any costs of indigenous peoples’ forest tenure (e.g., carbon payments or payment for ecosystem services) are borne at a government or nongovernmental organization (NGO) level.
+Project Drawdown land solutions only model costs that are incurred at the landowner or manager level.

-Drawdown’s Agro-Ecological Zone model allocates current and projected adoption of solutions to the planet’s forest, grassland, rainfed cropland, and irrigated cropland areas.
-Indigenous peoples’ forest tenure was the third priority for use of non-degraded forest, following peatlands and mangrove protection within the coastal wetlands solution.
+Project Drawdown’s Agro-Ecological Zone model allocates current and projected adoption of solutions to the planet’s forest, grassland, rainfed cropland, and irrigated cropland areas.
+Indigenous peoples’ forest tenure was the third priority for use of nondegraded forest, following peatlands and mangrove protection within the coastal wetland protection solution.

 Total adoption in the Scenario 1 is 995.5 million hectares in 2050, representing 86 percent of the total available land.
-Of this, 498.6 million hectares are adopted from 2020-2050.
+Of this, 498.6 million hectares are adopted from 2020 to 2050.
 The emissions impact of this scenario is 8.69 gigatons of carbon dioxide-equivalent greenhouse gases reduced or sequestered by 2050.
 Total carbon stock protected is 686.9gigatons of carbon dioxide-equivalent.
 Financial impacts are not modeled.

 Total adoption in the Scenario 2 is 1141.4 million hectares in 2050, representing 99 percent of the total available land.
-Of this, 644.6million hectares are adopted from 2020-2050.
+Of this, 644.6 million hectares are adopted from 2020 to 2050.
 The impact of this scenario is 12.93 gigatons of carbon dioxide-equivalent by 2050.
 Total carbon stock protected is 786 gigatons of carbon dioxide-equivalent.

 Benchmarks for this solution are rare.
-A World Resources Institute study calculated that secure forest tenure for indigenous people in Bolivia, Brazil, and Colombia could reduce emissions by 42.8-59.7 million metric tons of carbon dioxide-equivalent through 2035, on 148.9 million hectares.
-The Drawdown model shows a global impact of 288.6-431.2 million metric tons of carbon dioxide equivalent for 2035, on 869-1046 million hectares between our three scenarios.
-Comparing the ratio of million metric tons of carbon dioxide equivalent to million hectares, the World Resources Institute study benchmark is 0.28-0.40, while the Drawdown model calculates 0.33-0.41 in the two scenarios; thus, results are similar.
-Griscom et al (2017)’s “Natural climate solutions” calculates an annual impact from “avoided forest conversion” of 1.82-3.60 gigatons of carbon dioxide equivalent per year in 2030.
-It is not clear if their figure includes avoided land use from demand reduction, or only forest protection.
-Note that Food sector solutions reduced food waste and plant-rich diet also incorporate substantial avoided land use change emissions not accounted for here.
-The Drawdown model shows 0.23-0.37 gigatons carbon dioxide-equivalent per year by 2030 for indigenous peoples’ forest tenure and 0.15-0.26 for forest protection, for a combined 0.38-0.63 gigatons carbon dioxide-equivalent per year in 2030.
+A World Resources Institute study calculated that secure forest tenure for indigenous people in Bolivia, Brazil, and Colombia could reduce emissions by 42.8–59.7 million metric tons of carbon dioxide-equivalent through 2035, on 148.9 million hectares.
+The Project Drawdown model shows a global impact of 288.6–431.2 million metric tons of carbon dioxide equivalent for 2035, on 869–1046 million hectares among our three scenarios.
+Comparing the ratio of million metric tons of carbon dioxide equivalent to million hectares, the World Resources Institute study benchmark is 0.28–0.40, while the Project Drawdown model calculates 0.33–0.41 in the two scenarios; thus, results are similar.
+Griscom et al. (2017)’s “natural climate solutions” calculates an annual impact from “avoided forest conversion” of 1.82–3.60 gigatons of carbon dioxide equivalent per year in 2030.
+It is not clear if their figure includes avoided land use from demand reduction or only forest protection.
+Note that Food sector solutions reduced food waste and plant-rich diets also incorporate substantial avoided land use change emissions not accounted for here.
+The Project Drawdown model shows 0.23–0.37 gigatons carbon dioxide-equivalent per year by 2030 for indigenous peoples’ forest tenure and 0.15–0.26 for forest protection, for a combined 0.38–0.63 gigatons carbon dioxide-equivalent per year in 2030.